2009 Nissan Armada

 One thing Nissan did lift from the Titan is the drivetrain, and it is a keeper.
 With 317 horses and a more relevant 385 pound-feet of torque, the Armada's 5.6-liter V8 is the strongest standard engine in its class, although mileage will typically range in the low-to-mid teens.
 Although it's not the most powerful SUV on the planet, the Armada's V8 and perfectly matched five-speed automatic make it very quick for its bulk and adept at pulling a crew of wakeboarders and their 6,000-pound boat.
 Max towing is 9,000 pounds, but better to go with a large, longer-wheelbase pickup if that's to be routine.

-The brakes were upgraded in mid-2006, a direly need improvement that we hope solves the brake judder issues that plagued previous models.
+The brakes were upgraded in mid-2006, an improvement that should solve the brake issues of earlier models.
 The full complement of electronic assists is standard.
 Two-wheel-drive models use traction control, and 4WD models offer a 4Auto setting designed for daily use regardless of weather or road conditions.
 With good winter tires, you could follow the National Guard through a blizzard.

-With its refinement-based revamp for 2008, the Nissan Armada provides enough features and amenities for a sybarite, flexible capability for cargo and passengers, and all the mechanical stoutness of a full-size truck without the rough ride and racket, wrapped up in a burly yet polished package in which you won't see yourself coming and going or mistaken for someone else at every intersection.
+The Nissan Armada has enough features and amenities for a sybarite, flexible capability for cargo and passengers, and all the mechanical stoutness of a full-size truck without the rough ride and racket, wrapped up in a burly yet polished package in which you won't see yourself coming and going or mistaken for someone else at every intersection.